-- 3.108 We received and reviewed Fonterra's base milk price calculation model, as well as supporting models for each of the key inputs.
-We requested and obtained further information on a confidential basis where we considered it necessary. - 3.109 As part of the analysis set out above, we have also examined any changes in the following assumptions that have a high potential for impacting the base milk price: - 3.109.1 changes in costs; - 3.109.2 inclusion of off-GDT sales as a reference for calculating commodity prices;66 - 3.109.3 changes in sales phasing; - 3.109.4 changes in timing or volume of milk collected; and - 3.109.5 yield and loss calculations.
+- 3.146 We received and reviewed Fonterra's base milk price calculation model, as well as supporting models for each of the key inputs.
+We requested and obtained further information on a confidential basis where we considered it necessary. - 3.147 As part of the analysis set out above, we have also examined any changes in the following assumptions that have a high potential for impacting the base milk price: - 3.147.1 changes in costs; - 3.147.2 inclusion of off-GDT sales as a reference for calculating commodity prices;89 - 3.147.3 changes in sales phasing; - 3.147.4 changes in timing or volume of milk collected; and - 3.147.5 yield and loss calculations. - 3.148 Our conclusion is that we consider that the inputs and assumptions and processes covered in our fit for purpose review are consistent with the efficiency and contestability dimensions of s 150A.